EWGFking/AP-comp-sci-final-project/README.md

-# Mason B – Final Portfolio Project
+# Mason W – Final Portfolio Project

 ## 👋 About Me

 Hi!
-I'm Mason B, a student developer with a passion for problem-solving, learning new technologies, and building cool things with code.
+I'm Mason W, a student developer with a passion for problem-solving, learning new technologies, and building cool things with code.
 Over the past year, I've grown my skills in web development and programming through hands-on projects and collaborative learning.

 ## 📚 Project Overview

-This portfolio website is the culmination of my learning throughout the year in Computer Science.
-It showcases my progress, highlights the projects I’ve built, and reflects the knowledge I’ve gained in programming languages like C++, HTML, CSS, and JavaScript.
+This portfolio website is the culmination of my learning throughout the year in AP Computer Science.
+It showcases my growth as a developer, highlights several projects I’ve completed, and reflects the skills I’ve gained in C++, HTML, CSS, and JavaScript.

 Through this project, I’ve learned how to:
 - Break down complex problems into manageable steps